BenjaminSeeger/my-first-binder/README.md

 # my-first-binder
-- This is my first repository to launch a binder.
-- The repository will later contain the Task 2 with the MNIST dataset.
+This is my first repository to launch a binder.
+The repository contains the Task 2 with the MNIST dataset.
 Many greetings
 Benjamin Seeger